facebook/fatal/README.md

 ## Requirements
 There are no external dependencies in order to use Fatal as a library.

-In order to build and run Fatal's benchmarks and unit tests, you'll need:
+In order to build and run Fatal's benchmarks, unit tests and demos, you'll need:

-- Folly: Facebook Open-source LibrarY (https://github.com/facebook/folly/
+- Folly: Facebook Open-source LibrarY (https://github.com/facebook/folly/)
 - GTest: Google C++ Testing Framework (https://code.google.com/p/googletest/)
 - GLog: Google Logging Library for C++ (https://code.google.com/p/google-glog/)
 - GFlags: Google Commandline Flags Module for C++ (https://code.google.com/p/gflags/)

-A C++11 compliant compiler.
+- a C++11 compliant compiler.
 Currently tested under GCC 4.8, GCC 4.9 and Clang 3.4.

+In order to build and run Fatal's demos, you'll need:
+- Folly: Facebook Open-source LibrarY (https://github.com/facebook/folly/)
+- a C++14 compliant compiler.
+Currently tested under GCC 4.9 and Clang 3.4.

 ## Building Fatal
 Fatal is a header only library, therefore no building is required.